Book before they’re gone! 15 local events to nab

 Cornbury Music Festival, Great Tew

-Held in The Great Tew Park, Oxon, this civilised festival that prides itself on being quintessentially English – think country fair with a rock’n’roll twist.
+Held in The Great Tew Park, Oxon, this civilised festival prides itself on being quintessentially English – think country fair with a rock’n’roll twist.
 And this year – KLAXON – will be the last ever Cornbury, so experience the iconic event before it’s consigned to the annals of festival history.
 The full line up is still TBC but the fest has announced some old friends – as you’d expect from a swansong – and a few newbies.
 On the roster is Bryan Adams (my big crush, 1984 – hands off) plus James Blunt, Ronan Keating, Jools Holland and Mica Paris.
-There’s the option to glamp, plus make sure you bag tickets for the annual Festival Feast night (9 – 11 Jul).
+There’s the option to glamp, plus make sure you bag tickets for the annual Festival Feast night (8-10 Jul).

 Imagine: it’s a July evening and the sun is setting.
 You’re dancing in a field with your besties, wine in hand, listening to one of the country’s best Eighties acts.
-Set to take place in Tring on July 9- 10, Chilfest is aiming to come back big after being forced to postpone last year.
-Friday night is dedicated to tribute acts, then on the Saturday it’s time to get your double denim, hussar jackets and shoulder pads out for the main event – an 80s throwback fest.
+Set to take place in Tring on 1-2 July, Chilfest is aiming to come back big after two years of hiatus, and to celebrate it’s 10 year aniversary.
 Acts confirmed so far include The Proclaimers, Tony Hadley, Top Loader and more for the Sat night and a clutch of fabulous tribute acts on the Friday – with Amy Winehouse, The Beatles, Oasis and ABBA all represented.

 REW!ND Festival, Henley-on-Thames